 - Create a box set including the connected books

-What are some effective strategies you’ve used to market standalone novels?
+What are some effective book marketing strategies you’ve used to promote standalone novels?
 We’d love to hear from you in the comments below!

 Want to share this post?
 Here are ready-made tweets:

-Click to tweet: Standalone books can gain loyal fans just like series books.
-Here are 6 book marketing ideas – http://bit.ly/1O9I9OM #publishing
+Click to tweet: Standalone books can gain loyal fans just like series books!
+Here are 6 book marketing strategies you can use. #pubtip http://bit.ly/1O9I9OM